Growing aloe vera from a cutting is easier than you might think. In this post, I’m going to show you exactly how to do it step by step.

 - Take the cutting - Choose a part of the stem that has a few root nodes.
 Then cut just below them with a clean pair of sharp pruners.

-- Prepare the container - Use your trowel to fill the pot with medium, leaving an inch or so of headspace on top.
+- Prepare the container - Use your hand trowel to fill the pot with medium, leaving an inch or so of headspace on top.
 Then lightly moisten it, but avoid making it soggy.
-Let the excess drain completely out of the bottom.
+Let the excess drain completely out of the bottom of the pot.

 - Apply rooting hormone - Dust the entire stem of your aloe vera cutting in rooting hormone.
 Make sure that all of the visible nodes are covered with it for the best results.